dauskonzept/typo3-ux-vue/README.md

 This Extensions enables you to render Vue Components directly in Fluid templates.
 It acts as an integration for symfony/ux-vue into TYPO3.

-## Prerequsites
-To use this extension you have to use Webpack Encore for bundling for frontend assets.

-Before you start, make sure you have [Symfony UX configured in your project](https://symfony.com/doc/current/frontend/ux.html).

 ## Installation
 The recommended way to install the extension is by using [Composer](https://getcomposer.org/).
 In your Composer based TYPO3 project